Prices are tax included

 Biome has a commitment to not sell products containing palm oil or its derivatives.
 Excluding pure palm oil is relatively straight-forward (once we gain clarification from the supplier on the specific "plant" or "vegetable oil" they list as ingredients).
 However, ingredients containing an amount of palm oil derivative are difficult to verify.

-However, we have ended up with some some skin, hair and makeup products containing palm oil in our store, but we will always state this, where we know, to help your decisions.
+However, we do stock some some skin, hair and makeup products containing palm oil in our store, but we will always state this to help your decisions.

 We actively speak to suppliers about removing palm oil from their products - for example, we helped encourage Beauty and the Bees to remove palm oil from their products.
 We admire their leadership in making the change.
 We have also removed ranges that would not disclose on their packaging what "vegetable surfactant" they use.